(call/cc this-class)

 does: it

-prematurely exits the function with the return value -1
+statement with the value -1

 .
-This is
+This how return

-works in many languages.
+works in many

 So where's the benefit of continuations?
 Well, one of the important